MAVFI: An End-to-End Fault Analysis Framework with Anomaly Detection and Recovery for Micro Aerial Vehicles: Evaluation

-To demonstrate the impact of faults and the effectiveness of the anomaly detection and recovery schemes, we visualize MAV's trajectories in the \textit{Dense} environment as shown in Fig.~\ref{fig:traj}.
-We present the trajectories with the autoencoder-based technique, while the Gaussian-based technique has similar results in a successful detection.
+To show the impact of faults and the effectiveness of our detection and recovery schemes, we visualize UAV's trajectories in the \textit{Dense} environment.
+We present the trajectories with the autoencoder-based technique, while the Gaussian-based technique has similar results when successful.

-Fig.~\ref{fig:traj} shows the scenario that a single-bit injection in the PPC stage can lead to flight detour and how the detection and recovery scheme improves the flight.
-Without fault injection (blue curve), the drone takes off at the start point and flies towards the endpoint in the beginning phase.
-When facing an obstacle, it stops at a safe distance and re-plans a new trajectory that flies back slightly and bypasses the obstacle.
-When transient faults get injected and corrupt the critical variable, such as the coordinate of a way-point, the path may be distorted, making the drone flying in a wrong direction.
-The drone may not stop until it faces an obstacle (orange curve), which causes the drone to fly back or re-plan its trajectory.
-The more often the drone re-plan and detour from its path, the longer it takes to reach the destination, which increases the flight time by 21.9\% and 24.5\% for Fig.~\ref{fig:traj_time2col} and Fig.~\ref{fig:traj_xyz}, respectively.
-With the detection scheme, once the anomaly has been detected, the corrupted way-point is abandoned.
-The alarm raised by the detection module triggers the recomputation of the corresponding stage.
-Therefore, the drone would follow a better trajectory (green curve) without detour, which recovers the QoF metrics.
+Fig.~\ref{fig:traj} shows the scenario where a single-bit injection in the PPC stage can lead to a flight detour and how the detection and recovery scheme improves the flight.
+Without fault injection (blue curve), the UAV takes off at the start point and flies towards the endpoint in the beginning phase.
+Then, when facing an obstacle, it stops at a safe distance and re-plans a new trajectory that flies back slightly and bypasses the obstacle.

+When faults corrupt critical inter-kernel states, such as the coordinate of a way-point, the path may be distorted.
+The UAV may not stop until it faces an obstacle (orange curve), which causes the UAV to fly back or re-plan its trajectory.
+The more often the UAV re-plans and detours from its path, the longer it takes to reach the destination, which increases the flight time by 21.9\% and 24.5\% for Fig.~\ref{fig:traj_time2col} and Fig.~\ref{fig:traj_xyz}, respectively.
+With the detection scheme, the corrupted way-point will be abandoned once an anomaly is detected.
+The alarm raised by the detection module triggers the stage recomputation.
+Therefore, the UAV would follow a better trajectory (green curve) without detour.